 Prepare flaxseed eggs and let sit for 5 minutes

 Measure out the flour and stir in the baking powder so it is well disbursed.
-You can sift it together if you don't mind that extra step.

 Make the Cookie Dough